 Alcohol can also mix badly with certain over-the-counter drugs or prescription medications and cause negative health effects, so you should always use caution before combining.
 When in doubt, check with your doctor!

-Naturally, we recommend anyone with a cold to stay home instead of going out to bars and sharing their illness with the world, but the good thing about toddies and other cold-remedy drinks is that most are so tasty that you’ll enjoy them even when you’re not sick, and it’s certainly worth incorporating one or two variations onto a menu during winter months.
-Below are some recipe ideas to get you started.
+Naturally, we recommend anyone with a cold to stay home instead of going out to bars and sharing their illness with the world.
+However, the good thing about toddies and other cold-remedy drinks is that most are so tasty that you’ll enjoy them even when you’re not sick, and it’s certainly worth incorporating one or two variations onto a menu during winter months.
+Below are some recipe ideas so you can start.
 Stay well!

 I was first introduced to the “Hot Whiskey” on a rainy, cold day in a little seaside pub in Ireland, after a long soaking wet bike ride.
 The bartender suggested that this would cure what ails me before I even knew to ask for it—and now it’s my go-to on a sniffly day.
 The sweetness of the Jameson balances the malty flavors of a good Irish Breakfast Tea.
 Of course, you can make it with just about any black breakfast tea and any whiskey—this combo just feels a bit nostalgic to me.
 Sláinte!